 Isn’t starting a blog hard?

 Nope, not at all!
-You don’t even need to know how to code, all you need to know is how to work a computer!
-I promise, I am going to walk you through the process step by step and if you have any questions at all, no matter how small, you can email me.
-I will do my very best to get back to you within 24 hours!
+You don’t even need to know how to code, all you need to know is how to work a computer.

-If you have an extra half hour then you can set up a blog today.
-I am going to try to make the process as easy as possible for you all.
+If you have an extra hour or so, you can set up your first blog today.
+I am going to try to make the process as easy as possible.
 Before I do that, I am going to explain a few things regarding why I chose (and why I think you should) a self hosted blog as opposed to a .wordpress or .blogspot!

 If you look on the url bar, you’ll see that you are on www.mostlymorgan.com, there is no .blogspot or .wordpress in the url.
-When I decided that starting a blog was something I wanted to do, I definitely considered a free option, because lets face it, I am a cheap college student.
-Ultimately I decided to bite the bullet and invest in my own domain name and hosting.
-But why?
-Let me explain:
+When I decided that starting a blog was something I wanted to do, I definitely considered a free option.
+At the time I was a college student living off of my part-time income from scooping ice cream.
+Ultimately I decided to bite the bullet and invest in my own domain name and hosting for a few reasons:

-- I am serious about blogging.
-For any other hobby I am serious about there would surely be some sort of start up fee, I didn’t see why blogging should be any different.
+I was and still am serious about blogging.
+For any other hobby I am serious about there would surely be some sort of start up fee.

 Let’s do this!